 Learn How To Play Blues Bass From Scratch

 The triad pattern application I’ve shown you in this lesson is taken from my Blues Bass – Quick Start Guide course.

 It’s a fantastic course to go through if you’d like to get into blues, but don’t know where to start.

 The course is completely beginner-friendly, it will equip you with licks and strategies you can be sure will work every time:

 Go here to get more information and enroll>>

 Suggested Bass Courses

-If you’re serious about bass and would enjoy step-by-step online bass lessons and courses, then I strongly suggest checking out how Bass Road Academy program can help you get results.
+If you’re serious about bass and would enjoy step-by-step online bass lessons and courses, then I strongly suggest checking out how Bass Road Academy online bass courses can help you get results.

 That’s it for now, hope you enjoyed this lesson.

 Please help me out by sharing this post with your bass colleagues and I’ll be sending more helpful stuff your way.